CMB2/CMB2/readme.md

 * [Custom API hook that allows you to create your own field types](https://github.com/WebDevStudios/CMB2/wiki/Adding-your-own-field-types).
 * There are numerous hooks and filters, allowing you to modify many aspects of the library (without editing it directly).
 * Repeatable fields for most field types are supported, as well as repeatable field groups.
+* CMB2 is safe to bundle with any project.
+It will only load the newest version in the system.

 ## Translation
 * Thanks to many in the CMB2 community and to our friends at [wp-translations.org](http://wp-translations.org/project/cmb2/), we have a good start on several translations for CMB2.
 Please feel free to [work with wp-translations.org](http://wp-translations.org/project/cmb2/) to provide even more!

 ## 3rd Party Resources

+#### Custom Field Types
-* [CMB Attached Posts Field](https://github.com/coreymcollins/cmb-attached-posts) from [coreymcollins](https://github.com/coreymcollins): Custom field type for attaching posts to a page.
+* [CMB2 Field Type: CMB Attached Posts Field](https://github.com/coreymcollins/cmb-attached-posts) from [coreymcollins](https://github.com/coreymcollins): `custom_attached_posts`, for attaching posts to a page.
-* [CMB2 Post Search field](https://github.com/WebDevStudios/CMB2-Post-Search-field): Custom field type, `post_search_text` which adds a post-search dialog for searching/attaching other post IDs.
+* [CMB2 Field Type: CMB2 Post Search field](https://github.com/WebDevStudios/CMB2-Post-Search-field): `post_search_text` adds a post-search dialog for searching/attaching other post IDs.
+* [CMB2 Field Type: CMB2 RGBa Colorpicker](https://github.com/JayWood/CMB2_RGBa_Picker) from [JayWood](https://github.com/JayWood): `rgba_colorpicker ` adds a color picker that supports RGBa, (RGB with transparency (alpha) value).
-* [CMB Field Type: Google Maps](https://github.com/mustardBees/cmb_field_map) from [mustardBees](https://github.com/mustardBees): Custom field type for Google Maps.
+* [CMB2 Field Type: Google Maps](https://github.com/mustardBees/cmb_field_map) from [mustardBees](https://github.com/mustardBees): Custom field type for Google Maps.
 	> The `pw_map` field stores the latitude/longitude values which you can then use to display a map in your theme.

-* [CMB Field Type: Select2](https://github.com/mustardBees/cmb-field-select2) from [mustardBees](https://github.com/mustardBees): Custom field types which use the [Select2](http://ivaynberg.github.io/select2/) script:
+* [CMB2 Field Type: Select2](https://github.com/mustardBees/cmb-field-select2) from [mustardBees](https://github.com/mustardBees): Custom field types which use the [Select2](http://ivaynberg.github.io/select2/) script:

 	> 1. The `pw_select field` acts much like the default select field.
 However, it adds typeahead-style search allowing you to quickly make a selection from a large list
 	> 2. The `pw_multiselect` field allows you to select multiple values with typeahead-style search.
 The values can be dragged and dropped to reorder

+* [CMB Field Type: Gallery](https://github.com/mustardBees/cmb-field-gallery) from [mustardBees](https://github.com/mustardBees): Adds a WordPress gallery field.

+#### Other Helpful Resources
 * [Taxonomy_MetaData](https://github.com/jtsternberg/Taxonomy_MetaData#to-use-taxonomy_metadata-with-custom-metaboxes-and-fields): WordPress Helper Class for saving pseudo-metadata for taxonomy terms.
 Includes an extended class for using CMB to generate the actual form fields.

-* [CMB Field Type: Gallery](https://github.com/mustardBees/cmb-field-gallery) from [mustardBees](https://github.com/mustardBees): Adds a WordPress gallery field.

 * [WordPress Shortcode Button](https://github.com/jtsternberg/Shortcode_Button): Uses CMB2 fields to generate fields for shortcode input modals.

 ## Contribution
 All contributions welcome.
 If you would like to submit a pull request, please check out the [trunk branch](https://github.com/WebDevStudios/CMB2/tree/trunk) and pull request against it.
 Please read the [CONTRIBUTING](https://github.com/WebDevStudios/CMB2/blob/master/CONTRIBUTING.md) doc for more details.

+A complete list of all our awesome contributors found here: [github.com/WebDevStudios/CMB2/graphs/contributors](https://github.com/WebDevStudios/CMB2/graphs/contributors)

 ## Links
 * [Github project page](https://github.com/webdevstudios/CMB2)